LimePoint/opschain/docs/docker_development_environment.md

 The linter can be invoked manually (`opschain-lint`) to test the files in a Git repository - when run like this the linter tests all not-ignored files in the Git repository.
 The linter can be invoked as `OPSCHAIN_LINT_GIT_KNOWN_ONLY=true opschain-lint` to only lint files tracked by Git.

 To reduce the likelihood of committing mistakes into your project repository, the linter can be setup as a pre-commit hook in Git.
-To create the hook, run the following setup command from the root directory of your project Git repository:
+To create the hook, run the following setup command from the root directory of your Git repository:

 ```bash
 opschain-lint --setup